-For the last year or so, we have been experimenting with a virtual reality version of MuVIT.
-We have had some people express interest in this project so I’m going to start releasing the information on how to implement this.
+For the last year or so, we have been experimenting with a VR (virtual reality) version of MuVIT.
+We have had some people express interest in VR capabilities so I’m going to start releasing the information on how to implement that functionality.
 I have to add the qualifier though that this is still a work in progress and subject to change, no guarantees but you should be able to make it work.

 The first thing you need to know is that this just like the rest of the MuVIT platform is designed to be cost effective.
 The headset to provide the actual 3D environment is essentially a holder for your mobile phone which provides the visual component. you can use most any mobile but we will discuss that later in more detail.
 Additionally you will need a high bandwidth connection to the phone, bluetooth won’t cut it.
 You can use a USB tether, but who want’s the limitations that wires impose.
 For that reason we use an 802.11 ac hot spot repeater which provides bandwidth equivalent to the ethernet port on you computer which our case is 100 Mb, more than enough.
 Then of course you need both the simulator software mentioned else where on the site and the additional software that created the 3D interface from the 2D screen image.
 We will discuss each item sepereatley below.